 My family and I had a wondrous time in Springfield, Missouri last week!
 One of our first stops was the Smallin Civil War Cave.
 It’s beautifully nestled in the hills of the Ozark Mountains between Branson and Springfield.
 I have been on several cave tours in my lifetime and this cave was by far one of the most beautiful ones I have ever been.
-From its breathtaking scenery to its rich historic past, I can easily understand why and how renowned explorer Henry Rowe Schoolcraft was fascinated with this geologic wonder!
+From its breathtaking scenery to its rich historical past, I can easily understand why and how renowned explorer Henry Rowe Schoolcraft was fascinated with this geologic wonder!
 He was even compelled to chronicle, extensively, his exploration in his journal that was published in London.

 Mine Your Own Gemstones and Fossils